okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/nodeexpress/siw.md

 ### Display the password reset page

-After the Widget is loaded, the following reset page appears and the password recovery flow continues.
+After the Sign-In Widget is loaded, the following reset page appears and the password recovery flow continues.

 <div class="half border">